Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 All included successful models built numbers above reflect our most current pricing and packaging.
 Based on your usage terms when you signed up for the Developer Plan, the included model entitlements may be different from what’s reflected above.

-### Team plan billing
+### Starter plan billing

-Team customers pay monthly via credit card for seats and usage, and accounts include 15,000 models monthly.
+Starter customers pay monthly via credit card for seats and usage, and accounts include 15,000 models monthly.
 Seats are charged upfront at the beginning of the month.
 If you add seats during the month, seats will be prorated and charged on the same day.
 Seats removed during the month will be reflected on the next invoice and are not eligible for refunds.
 You can change the credit card information and the number of seats from the billings section anytime.
 Accounts will receive one monthly invoice that includes the upfront charge for the seats and the usage charged in arrears from the previous month.

 Usage is calculated and charged in arrears for the previous month.
 If you exceed 15,000 models in any month, you will be billed for additional usage on your next invoice.
 Additional usage is billed at the rates on our [pricing page](https://www.getdbt.com/pricing).